jekymin8232/vitalguardai-com/VitalGuard_AI_complete_V47_1_Audit_Scope_Map.md

 VitalGuard is entirely dependency-free and operates fully offline.
 This mock audit is provided openly to encourage rigorous security reviews from diverse, adversarial perspectives.
 One thing is certain: VitalGuard is fully offline, leaving attackers with an exceptionally limited attack surface.
 Attack vectors need to be identified from a different perspective.

+n highly dependency-driven systems—incorporating external APIs, microservices, cloud infrastructure, databases, event queues, and other distributed components—the system's logic and runtime behavior are fragmented across multiple layers.
+Consequently, an LLM cannot accurately simulate the entire system or perform comprehensive threat modeling from source code alone.
+If this remains challenging even for an LLM, it is even more difficult for human reviewers to achieve a complete and accurate analysis.

 ### Security auditors are invited to employ the most uncompromising penetration methodologies to validate these boundaries.
 ### 24-Hour Remediation SLA: Should any practical exploit vector or bypass be verified, a definitive hotfix patch will be deployed within 24 hours.